-STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: AC 080 CONSTRUCTION TE SURVEY MPLETED 335425 B. WING C NAME OF PROVIDER OR SUPPLIER ALBANY COUNTY NURSING HOME Б. VI 780 REET ADDRESS, CITY, STATE, ZIP CODE O ALBANY SHAKER ROAD BANY, NY 12211 041 /26/2018 (X4) ID PREFIX TAG (EACH DEFICIENCY ATEMENT OF DEFICIENCIES Y MUST BE PRECEDED BY FULL SC IDENTIFYING INFORMATION) ID PREFI TAG IX PROVIDER'S PLAN OF CORRECTION (EACH CORRECTIVE ACTION SHOULD CROSS-REFERENCED TO THE APPROP DEFICIENCY) O BE (X5) COMPLETION DATE F 684 Condition - Identify, documented: Always assess vital physician service w Normal values docupressure (90/60 - 1: (O2 SAT) 95 - 100% temperature 97-99 Contact physician secondition of the resisymptoms/exacerbatimely communicat modality and needed in treating condition Change in condition individual's usual her change may illustrate evidence of an increexisting chronic disaction disaction interventions based and avoid potential Additional signs to be breathing and abnoto Avoid delays to repose SBAR (Situation - Wresident?
-Backgrout background or control the problem? and Request - What wor "Notification of Sign 8/2017, documented a significant change intervention.
-The prextreme emergency It signs before calling the with a change in condition.
-Sumented; Pulse 60-100, blood 120/80), oxygen saturation level 2%, respiratory rate 12-22, degrees F. Services for any changes in sident.
+STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: 335425 AC 080 CONSTRUCTION TE SURVEY MPLETED B. WING 1 C NAME OF PROVIDER OR SUPPLIER ALBANY COUNTY NURSING HOME Б. т 780 REET ADDRESS, CITY, STATE, ZIP CODE O ALBANY SHAKER ROAD BANY, NY 12211 04/ /26/2018 (X4) ID PREFIX TAG (EACH DEFICIENCY ATEMENT OF DEFICIENCIES BY MUST BE PRECEDED BY FULL LSC IDENTIFYING INFORMATION) ID PREFI TAG 3 PROVIDER'S PLAN OF CORRECTIO (EACH CORRECTIVE ACTION SHOULD CROSS-REFERENCED TO THE APPROP DEFICIENCY) D BE (X5) COMPLETION DATE F 684 Condition - Identify, documented: Always assess vital physician service w Normal values docupressure (90/60 - 1: (O2 SAT) 95 - 100% temperature 97-99 Contact physician secondition of the resisymptoms/exacerbatimely communicat modality and needed in treating condition Change in condition individual's usual her change may illustrate evidence of an increexisting chronic diseased and avoid potential Additional signs to be breathing and abnoto Avoid delays to repose SBAR (Situation - Wresident?
+Backgrout background or contitute problem? and Request - What worth a significant change intervention.
+The prextreme emergency al signs before calling the with a change in condition.
+Sumented; Pulse 60-100, blood 120/80), oxygen saturation level %, respiratory rate 12-22, degrees F. services for any changes in sident.
 Example - new onset of pations.
-It is to determine the next step in seffectively and safely.
-In is any alteration from an ealthy or baseline status.
-The late signs of acute distress or rease in symptoms of an sease.
-It is a change in condition to on, determine clinical don the advance care plan complications of illness.
-F6 684
+Action is key to this treatment ed to determine the next step and safely.
+In is any alteration from an action is any alteration from an action of actions of acute distress or rease in symptoms of an action is any alteration from an action of actions of acute distress or rease in symptoms of an action in condition to on, determine clinical don the advance care plan accomplications of illness. look for included difficulty F6 684